rich-junwang/rich-junwang.github.io/_posts/2022-07-11-keep-ssh-alive.md

+---
+layout: post
+title: Keep SSH Connected
+date: 2022-07-04
+description: make vscode faster
+tags: Tricks and Tips
+categories: software
+---

-There is always one issue that bothers me when ssing SSH to access server (e.g. EC2) which is that the ssh connection can disconnect very soon.
+There is always one issue that bothers me when using SSH to access server (e.g. EC2) which is that the ssh connection can disconnect very soon.
 I tried to make changes in the local ssh config: ~/.ssh/config

 ```
 Host remotehost